KatePaulauskas/dog-grooming-salon/README.md

 ### Skeleton

-At the sceleton plane the interface and navigation design was define through wireframes.
+At the skeleton plane the interface and navigation design was define through wireframes.

 #### Wireframes